mwilliamson/jq.py/README.rst

 ------------

 During installation,
-jq 1.4 is downloaded over HTTPS from GitHub and built.
+the source for jq 1.4 is downloaded over HTTPS and built.
 Therefore, installation requires any programs required to build jq.
 This includes:

 * The normal C compiler toolchain, such as gcc and make.

-* Autoconf

 * Flex